Test

 Water at the heart of global geopolitical issues

-What future can we expect for water resources in France?
+What future can we expect for water resources in France ?

-Eric Sauquet, Research Director in Hydrology at INRAE
+with Eric Sauquet, Research Director in Hydrology at INRAE

 On October 23rd, 2024 |